General Information about PhD study

 Prospective candidates must have completed either:

 - a four‐year Arts degree with a substantial research component (equivalent to an Honours dissertation at Otago), and must have achieved at least an upper second class Honours (75% plus) for their fourth year of study; or

 - an accredited Masters programme with an appropriate research component.

 Acceptance as a candidate for the PhD degree depends upon the University being able to provide adequate expert supervision in the intended area of research.

 Acceptance to the PhD programme is highly competitive and we unfortunately have to turn down many well-qualified candidates.

-Applications are considered by the National Centre for Peace and Conflict Studies in February, April, July and September.
-You will be informed of the Committee’s decision on your application by the end of the month of consideration, or shortly thereafter.
+Applications are considered by the Director of PhD programme in conjunction with Faculty in February, April, July and September.
+You will be informed of their decision on your application by the end of the month of consideration, or shortly thereafter.

-Before making a formal application, we strongly recommend that prospective students first contact the Centre in order for us to evaluate your proposal and academic records and to determine our capacity to supervise your particular project.
-After this assessment (which can take up to two months), we may encourage you to make a formal application for admission to the PhD programme.
+Before making a formal application, we strongly recommend that prospective students first contact the PhD Programme Director in order for your proposal and academic records to be evaluated and for Faculty to determine supervisory capacity.
+After this assessment (which can take up to two months), we may then encourage you to make a formal application for admission to the PhD programme.

-We consider the following criteria when making an internal assessment:
+The following criteria are used when making an internal assessment: